sergigarciacanton/SCCBD-Project/README.md

 - Import all necessary dependencies by typing the console command `flutter pub get`
 - Start the Angular client by typing the console command `flutter run`.
 The console will prompt all available options for launching the app, after choosing, the app will start by itself without need to open any browser or extra application

+## Insomnia JSON file

+This file has been exported from Insomnia and contains a collection of requests for testing all node servers in this repo.

+It can be imported easily by going to Application -> Preferences option on the top bar of the window, changing to Data tab, clicking on Import data -> From file, and selecting the desired JSON file

+NOTE: For using requests that require authentication (JWT) a token is necessary.
+So first of all, send an auth request and copy the returned token in the Headers -> authentication field of any other request which needs authentication